 Which is better?
-Cashew cream or sunflower seed cream?
+Cashew cream?
+Sunflower seed cream?
+Tofu sour cream?

 We like all three but our favorite is cashew cream.
 The lowest fat option is the one made of silken tofu.
 Sunflower seed sour cream is best for those with nut or soy allergies, in addition to those avoiding dairy.

 So, they all have their pros and cons, depending on your needs, what products you have available and your taste preferences.

 Yes!
 Many, actually.
 You can find store-bought vegan sour creams in health food stores but it's quite easy to make your own out of cashews, sunflower seeds or silken tofu.
 The recipe on this page is a sunflower seed sour cream, which is a vegan, nut-free, soy-free, dairy-free recipe.